peter277/xml2table/README.md

     </root>

-Choose any XML element using XPath expression in order to select XML elements for conversion to CSV file.
+Choose any XML element using XPath expression in order to select XML elements for conversion to flat file.
 Only child elements that match the expression will be converted.

 ## Prerequisities

-* JRE or JDK 7+
+* JRE or JDK 11+
-* Apache Maven 3+ (just in case you want to compile the application yourself)
+* Apache Maven 3+ (to compile the application yourself)

 ## Compilation

-You are not required to compile the application yourself, you can download latest binary from https://github.com/fordfrog/xml2csv/downloads.
-Anyway, compilation of xml2csv is easy.
-Once you install Apache Maven, you just need to run `mvn package` in the root directory of the sources, where pom.xml file is located.
+Run `mvn package` in the root directory of the sources, where pom.xml file is located.

 ## Running

-Here is the usage information that xml2csv outputs if run without parameters:
+Here is the usage information that xml2table outputs if run without parameters:

-    Usage: java -jar xml2csv-*.jar --columns <columns> --input <file> --output <file> --item-name <xpath>
+    Usage: xml2table --columns <columns> --input <file> --output <file> --item-name <xpath>

     General command line switches: